api-platform/core/docs/adr/0000-subresources-definition.md

 ## Context and Problem Statement

 Subresources introduced in 2017 ([#904][pull/904]) the `ApiSubresource` annotation.
 This definition came along with its own set of issues ([#2706][issue/2706]) and needs a refreshment.
-On top of that, write support on subresources is a wanted feature and it is hard to implement currently ([#2598][pull/2598]) (See [ADR-0001-resource-identifiers](0001-resource-identifiers.md)).
+On top of that, write support on subresources is a wanted feature, and it is hard to implement currently ([#2598][pull/2598]) (See [ADR-0001-resource-identifiers](0001-resource-identifiers.md)).
 How can we revamp the Subresource definition to improve the developer experience and reduce the complexity?

 ## Considered Options